Sled Workout

 Power Sled Triceps Kickback Extensions

-You can isolate your triceps with the power sled numerous ways.
+You can isolate your triceps with the power sled in numerous ways.

-Perhaps the best way to isolate the triceps is to perform the kickback motion which allows a full range of motion.
+Perhaps the best way to isolate the triceps is to perform kickbacks, which allow a full range of motion.

 Start: Collect the slack from the cables while you are facing the power sled.